Español English

 They are perennial sub-shrub plants that reach 80 cm (2.62 feet) in height.
 The aromatic, velvety lanceolate leaves are greyish-green.
 Showy lavender-pink flowers appear in spikes above the leaves.
 They bloom in spring.

-These fast-growing plants are used in rockeries, on dry and sunny slopes, on edges, as isolated specimens and in pots for patios and terraces.
+This fast-growing plant is used in rockeries, on dry and sunny slopes, on edges, as isolated specimens and in pots for patios and terraces.
 The leaves, dried or fresh, are used as a condiment in cooking.
-They attract butterflies and bees.
+Greek sage attracts butterflies and bees.

 Salvia fruticosa needs full sun exposure and a hot, dry climate.
-They resist frost down to -12 ºC (10.4 ºF).
+It resists frost down to -12 ºC (10.4 ºF).

-They grow in any type of soil that is very well drained, be it poor, stony or sandy.
-They do not grow well in soils very rich in organic matter.
+Greek sage grows in any type of soil that is very well drained, be it poor, stony or sandy.
+It does not grow well in soils very rich in organic matter.

-They are very resistant to drought plants that need occasional watering in spring and in summer, always waiting for the substrate to dry completely.
+Salvia fruticosa is a very resistant to drought plant that needs occasional watering in spring and in summer, always waiting for the substrate to dry completely.
 In autumn and winter water very little.

 Prune lightly in late winter to maintain a compact habit.